lilydev16/Rancid_Tomatillos/README.md

 Also on the home page, a random movie image displays on page load.
 The random image is diaplayed in the banner and provides links that navigates the user to view the random movie's details.
 The movie details "page" displays the movie's title, poster, overview, rating, and release date.

-Click here to demo [Rancid Tomatillos](https://rancid-tomatillos-blue.vercel.app/).
+Click here to demo the fully responsive and mobile friendly application, [Rancid Tomatillos](https://rancid-tomatillos-blue.vercel.app/).

 # Learning Goal
 - React fundamentals